yasenstar/cloud_computing/CC615-cloud_computing_infra/week1.md

 - Provides the customer with a complete development environment (platform) in which they can develop and run their own application
 - The platform may include programming language editors, compilers, and runtimes, middleware, and development lifecycle supporting tools like requirement maintenance software, design tools, testing and development frameworks, etc.
 - Customers and implement complete software development pipeline in the cloud, and even integrate it with IT operations in a paradigm called DevOps (Development and Operations)
-- Customer develop applications and provide data for them, and everything else in the image in
+- Customer develop applications and provide data for them, and everything else in the image is up to the cloud provider, to license and manage the OS and middleware.
+The PaaS customer usually sees a console which allows the utilization of various elements of the platform

-SaaS

-- ​

-XaaS
+SaaS / XaaS

+- SaaS customers access a particular application package, running in the provider's cloud
+- They only see the screens of that application package, and the provider maintains the whole stack including the package
+- Also, some providers implement just a particular resources or service access in the cloud like: storage or database, which leads to new acronyms like STaaS or DaaS, and an umbrella model of XaaS (Everything as a Service)